Morocco Energy Information

 Crude Oil Production

 The national production of hydrocarbons is low.
 All the oil products are imported since the shutdown of the sole refinery of the country in 2015 (200 000 bbl/d).
-Oil product imports have increased rapidly since 2015 (+6%/year), to over 13 Mt in 2019.
+Oil product imports increased rapidly from 2015 to 2019 (+6%/year) and decreased by 12% in 2020 due to the COVID crisis.

 Interactive Chart Morocco Crude Oil Production